rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 1. modify the example tenant configuration file mifos-gazelle/config/mifos-tenant-config.csv for your chosen tenant names
 2. apply the example tenant configuration to add the new tenants by runnning ``` mifos-gazelle/src/update-mifos-tenants.sh ```
 3. in k9s locate and kill the fineract-server process in the MifosX namespace (use ```ctrl-k ``` from k9s) it will automatically be restarted by kubernetes.
-When fineract-server is restarted the new tenants schemas tables and artifcacts will be created.
+When fineract-server is restarted the new tenants schemas tables and artefacts will be created.
 You can check the fineract-server logs from k9s, again locate the new fineract-server pod and press  ```l``` for logs when that pod is highlighted.

 ## Development Status
-Please note that limitations here are entirely those of the Mifos Gazelle configuration, and should not at all be interpreted as issues with the maturity or functionality of the deployed DPGs .
+Please note that limitations here are entirely those of the Mifos Gazelle configuration, and should not at all be interpreted as issues with the maturity or functionality of the deployed DPGs.
-- Currently operations-web UI https://ops.mifos.gazelle.test can access batches and transfers and can create and send batches to bulk.
+- Currently PH-EE operations-web UI https://ops.mifos.gazelle.test can access batches and transfers and can create and send batches to bulk.
 It is not yet clear that the batches are correctly processed on the back end, this of course is being worked on.
 -  ph-ee-integration-test docker image on dockerhub uses the tag  v1.6.2-gazelle and corresponds to the v1.6.2-gazelle branch of the v1.6.2 integration-test repo.
 The helm tests as deployed by Gazelle reports approx 90% pass rate.
 - PaymentHub EE v 1.13.0 is being provisioned by Mifos Gazelle and this is set in the config.sh script prior to deployment.
 This document defines all the sub chart releases that comprise the v1.13.0 release https://mifos.gitbook.io/docs/payment-hub-ee/release-notes/v1.13.0
 - There is a lot of tidying up to do once this is better tested, e.g. debug statements to remove and lots of redundant env vars to remove as well as commented out code to remove.
 - It should be straightforward to integrate the Kubernetes operator work ( https://github.com/openMF/mifos-operators ) into this simplified single node deployment and this is planned for a future release
 - vNext Beta1 functions and is tested on ARM64 there is a limitation on Raspberry Pi 4 (or less) with MongoDB due to requirement for ARMv8.2A.
 Whilst it is untested vNext Beta1 and its associated infrastructure layer deployed by Mifos Gazelle should "just work"  Use ```sudo ./run.sh -u <user> -m deploy -a vnext ``` on a clean install to try.
 In the future it should be straightforward and is planned to have MifosX and PaymentHub EE also working on ARM and Raspberry PI
--

 ## Known Issues
 - Currently testing is limited to only systems and environments that meet the pre-requisites
 - Only single instance/node deployment currently supported , there is no reason for this except it is all that is currently tested.
 - Some cleanup is likely needed (debug statements, redundant environment variables) but as some of this is in use that will happen in future releases
-- PaymentHub EE kubernetes operator has been developed and will be integrated in future releases
+- PaymentHub EE Kubernetes operator has been developed and will be integrated in future releases
 - Updated Operations web integration pending (pending in PH-EE too - https://github.com/openMF/ph-ee-operations-web/pull/98 and https://github.com/openMF/ph-ee-operations-web/pull/99 )
 - as part of Gazelle development the helm tests databases , tenants etc are being reconfigured and consequently helm tests are likely to report high failure rate
 - PaymentHub EE integration with vNext and MifosX is not complete (no end-to-end txns yet) => Operations-Web UI is limited in function
 - demonstration data is not currently loaded for MifosX (but this is readily available)
-- The postman tests privided by the individual DPGs have not yet been fully adapted to the Mifos Gazelle deployment environment, again this will happenin future releases in a structure fashion.
+- The postman tests provided by the individual DPGs have not yet been fully adapted to the Mifos Gazelle deployment environment, again this will happen in future releases in a structure fashion.
-- There are some issues on older (Intel/Opeteron) hardware with nginx, MongoDB  and ElasticSearch.
+- There are some issues on older (Intel/Opteron) hardware with nginx, MongoDB  and ElasticSearch.
 - Reminder Mifos Gazelle deployment of the 3 DPGs is *not at all secure*.
-(Note this is true no matter the security status of the underlying DPGs).
+(Note this is true no matter of the security status of the underlying DPGs).
 Security will necessarily become a major focus as we look to more production ready deployments in future releases.